Professor, Political Science

 Dr. James B. Kelly holds a PhD in political science from McGill University (1999) and a bachelor’s degree (honours) from University of Toronto (1992).
 He has held visiting appointments at McGill University, where he served as the 2006 Seagram Chair in Canadian Studies at the McGill Institute for the Study of Canada.
 In 2008, Dr. Kelly was a Visiting Fellow at The University of Melbourne, in residence at the Centre for Comparative Constitutional Studies at Melbourne Law School.

 Dr. Kelly’s research has been funded by external granting agencies such as SSHRC and FQRSC.
 His research focuses on the judicialization of politics associated with the introduction of bills of rights in parliamentary systems such as Canada, Australia, New Zealand, and the United Kingdom.
-Dr. Kelly is the author and co-author of 4 books, including Governing with the Charter (UBC Press 2005), which was a finalist for the 2006 Donner Prize in Public Policy, a $35,000 prize awarded to the best book on public policy.
+Dr. Kelly is the author and co-author of 5 books, including Governing with the Charter (UBC Press 2005), which was a finalist for the 2006 Donner Prize in Public Policy, a $35,000 prize awarded to the best book on public policy.
 He has served as Co-editor (2011-12) and Assistant Editor (2009-11) of the Canadian Journal of Political Science.
-Dr. Kelly has also served as Graduate Program Director (2004-6) and Associate Chair (2012-14) of the Department of Political Science at Concordia University.
+Dr. Kelly has also served as Graduate Program Director (2004-6, 2020) and Associate Chair (2012-14, 2022-present) of the Department of Political Science at Concordia University.

 Bachelor of Arts (Hons)